mirzlab/openam-device-warning-mail/README.md

 ## Configuration

+Specify the path to the mail template file inside the module configuration (using OpenAM admin console or using ssoadm).

+A default mail template file is provided inside the project: mailTemplate.txt

 **You can use the following variables inside the mail subject and template file:**

 - browser: returns the browser used to authenticate (based on User-Agent header)